-15 to 20 cm of snow, and even more in some localities, will fall until the evening above approximately 1500 m.
+Over a wide area 10 to 15 cm of snow fell during the night above approximately 1500 m.
+2 to 5 cm of snow, and even more in some localities, will fall today above approximately 1000 m.
 The northwesterly wind will transport the new snow significantly.
 Over a wide area new snow and wind slabs are lying on the smooth surface of an old snowpack.
 They are bonding only slowly with the old snowpack.